-Plaster of Paris is a kind of ancient building material which if moistened & dried gets harden very fast.
+Plaster of Paris is a kind of ancient building material which if moistened & dried gets hardened very fast.

 And that’s the reason it is used as a filler and also as a molding and casting agent for various decorative purposes.

-The material is also widely used as a protective coating on walls and ceilings along with giving finishing touches to the property.
+The material is also widely used as a protective coating on walls and ceilings and gives finishing touches to the property.